dm03514/blog/project-management/temporal-graphs-and-constructing-your-own-reality/README.md

   <img src="static/walk_wait.png">
 </p>

-In the walk scenario getting delayed from traffic is a near impossibility.
-There are an almost infinite other ways to get delayed but traffic is minimal.
+In the walk scenario getting delayed from traffic is nearly impossible; there are an almost infinite other ways to get delayed but traffic is minimal.
 At every moment in time there are a near infinite number of choices to make, and looking back over all choices that we made creates a path through a near infinite graph that we call our life.

-Where we are are a result of the decisions that we made and the decisions that other people make, and random luck.
-Successful projects and successful businesses also can be traced through a series of decisions that were made, that were given and random lucky events.
+Where we are is a result of the decisions that we made, the decisions that other people made, and random luck.
+Successful projects and successful businesses also can be traced through a series of events; events that span conscious choices as well as strings of random events.
+Whatever the event's driver, at each movement in time there was a set of possible events, one of which happened, opening up another set of possible events, until arriving at right now.

 ## End States

-End States are critical at the top level of business and projects for success, it's unrealistic to hope to succeed as a by product of random luck or favorable events from other people.
+End States are critical at the top level of business and projects for success.
+It's unrealistic to hope to succeed as a by product of random luck or favorable events from other people.
 Because of this, leaders need to have clear end states and be able to convey those end states, and execute to those states.
-Leader in this case is anyone with a stake at moving the company to a different state (ie anyone responsible for changing the company).
+A Leader in this case is anyone with a stake at moving the company to a different state (ie anyone responsible for changing the company).

-We'll walk through an example of how end states can be used.

-Let's pretend I have a growing family and I determine there's a need for a mini-van.
+Let's walk through an example of how end states can be thought about and visualized.
+In order to do this pretend I have a growing family and I determine there's a need for a mini-van.

 <p align="center">
   <img src="static/minivan_end_state.png">
 </p>

-Current state single vehicle to -> Minivan
+The vision is to get a minivan to provide more space for my family.
+The current state and end goal are very clear but there's no defined path in between.
+While visualizing an end state is better than nothing, it provides very little value to have a dream but no path to it.
+Without a concrete path an end state is just a hope, a nice idea.

 ## Intermediary states